nilium/libsnow-common/README.md

 ## Building

-To build libsnow-common, you'll need [premake] and a version of OpenSSL, preferably >= 1.0.0.
-This means the default OS X OpenSSL is sort of off-limits due to the entire thing being marked as deprecated.
-You'll also need a C++11 compatible compiler and standard library (Clang and libc++, for example).
+To build libsnow-common, you'll need [premake] along with a compiler and C++ standard library that supports at least C++11 (Clang and libc++, for example).
+Currently, this should include Clang and libc++ and an up to date GCC and most of libstdc++.
+Visual Studio support is untested, though its standard library implementation should work even if the compiler isn't quite there.

-When all that's make, just do the following:
+When all that's done, just do the following:

 [premake]: http://industriousone.com/premake